 Before putting a procedure into the procedure library, you may want to test it.
 This can be done by converting the procedure to an in-stream procedure.
 An in-stream procedure is a set of JCL statements that can be used repeatedly by referencing it in an EXEC statement.
-Another advantage of in-stream procedures is that they can give you the facility of a cataloged procedure without being placed in the procedure library.
 After testing the procedure, keep it in card form and simply insert it in the input stream whenever you want to use it.
+Cataloged and in-stream procedures are not syntax checked until an EXEC statement that references the procedure is syntax checked.
+Therefore, be sure the job includes an EXEC statement that calls the procedure you want to test.